Sravan4465/CIFAR-10_using_CNN/README.md

 |---------------------------|-------------|-------------------|
 | Without Data Augmentation |    0.976    |      66.52 %      |
 |  With Data Augmentation   |    0.7310   |      75.26 %      |

+For using the code Download it and upload in google colab then you can run it on GPU with tensorflow framework.